Ethiopian National Defense Force: Peacekeeping

 Ethiopia has served in various United Nations and African Union peacekeeping missions.
 These have included Ivory Coast, on the Burundi border, and in Rwanda.

 Two major previous Ethiopian missions were in Liberia and Darfur.
 The United Nations Mission in Liberia (UNMIL) was established by United Nations Security Council Resolution 1509, of 19 September 2003, to support the implementation of the ceasefire agreement and the peace process, protect United Nations staff, facilities and civilians, support humanitarian and human rights activities; as well as assist in national security reform, including national police training and formation of a new, restructured military.
 In November 2007, nearly 1,800 Ethiopian troops serving with the United Nations Mission in Liberia (UNMIL) were presented with UN Peacekeeping medals for their "invaluable contribution to the peace process."
 Up to three Ethiopian battalions used to constitute Sector 4 of the UN Mission, covering the southern part of the country.
 The mission ended in 2018.

 Many thousands of Ethiopian peacekeepers were also involved in the hybrid United Nations–African Union Mission in Darfur (UNAMID) in western Sudan.
 The Security Council authorized a force of about 26,000 uniformed personnel.
 The Darfur mission was shut down in 2020–21.

 Ethiopia also provides the entire force for the UN's Abyei mission, the United Nations Interim Security Force for Abyei.
 An Ethiopian officer commands the force.

-Defence Day
+The National Defense Day

-National Defence Day is celebrated annually on 14 February, and serves as the holiday of the ENDF.
-It was first celebrated for the first time in 2013.
+The National Defense Day is celebrated annually as the holiday of the ENDF on October 26.
+The day celebrates the establishment Ethiopian National Defense force for the first time in Ethiopian history, on 26 October 1907.
 It is celebrated for four days.
-It celebrates the establishment, on 14 February 1996, of the military.